jeffsebring/wp-cli-import-csv/README.md

 * Sanitization/Escaping callback function (function must be defined)
 * Field name (underscored delimited field name)

-*** If a column is blank for some reason, simply make it's header 'blank'
+*** If a column is blank for some reason, simply name it's header 'blank'

 ### Data Types